 14.3 Notices.
 Notices shall be in writing and will be deemed given when delivered in person, or when sent via electronic communication with confirmation or overnight courier with confirmed delivery, with a copy to email@example.com.
 The respective addresses of the parties for notice are set forth on the Order Form.
 Either party may change its notice address upon written notice to the other party.

 14.4 Modifications.
-Captio reserves the right to change or modify any of the terms of this Agreement at any time, by posting the terms and conditions on […] or any other URL provided by Captio.
+Captio reserves the right to change or modify any of the terms of this Agreement at any time, by posting the terms and conditions on this website or any other URL provided by Captio.
 The User is responsible for regularly consulting possible updates to the same.
 All changes or modifications made shall be binding (i) if User accepts them in writing, (ii) if the User accepts the updating of the terms and conditions online or if, (iii) when Captio has updated those terms, the User continues to use the Software.

 14.5 Waiver and Severability.
 A waiver of any breach of the Agreement is not deemed a waiver of any other breach.
 If any provision of the Agreement is held to be invalid or unenforceable, the invalidity or unenforceability will not affect the other provisions of the Agreement.